International Students Pre-Arrival Information

 The State of New Jersey requires that international college students (carrying 3 or more credits) purchase the NJIT medical insurance policy.
-It cannot be substituted for any other policy.
-There will be an explanation of its usage and benefits at our “Connecting with NJIT” (Orientation). .
+There will be an explanation of its usage and benefits at our “Connecting with NJIT” (Orientation).
 Specific insurance questions should be addressed to firstname.lastname@example.org.
-You will be covered for the period August 21, 2013 to August 21, 2014.
+You will be covered for the period August 18, 2015 to December 18, 2015.

 Please be aware that, in the past, some insurance policies bought overseas were not accepted in the U.S. Also be aware that health costs can be very expensive in the U.S. Therefore, we encourage you to purchase the NJIT insurance.
-It is inexpensive, compared with some others.
+It is inexpensive.

 J-1 students must purchase (or be covered by) an insurance plan* that meets minimum requirements set by U.S. Department of State.
 Additional information in this requirement is provided separately to you and mailed with your acceptance materials.
 It is critical that J-1 students comply with these U.S. Department of State insurance regulations.

 * Note: The NJIT student insurance plan DOES MEET U.S. Department of State, J-1 regulations.